Geraldine-Okeke/taskmgt/README.md

    - On the "View Projects" page, you will see your projects arranged by start date.
    - Click the "Edit" button to edit a project's details, steps, or dates.
-   - Use the checkboxes to mark project steps as completed.
+   - Click on a project to view its steps.

 4. **Light and Dark Mode**: